-Qualified individuals are required to show that:
+Qualified individuals must show that:

-1. They came to the United States under the age of sixteen;
+- They came to the United States under the age of sixteen;

-5. They are not above the age of thirty as of June 15th,2012.
+- They are not above the age of thirty as of June 15th,2012.

 The implementation of the application process will begin within sixty days of June 15th 2012.